 Expectations of Homework set:-

-- Homework tasks are communicated clearly with parents through the home school link books, ‘Show my homework’ (a website which will be launching in January – see below for details) and the school website (expectations, deadlines, how to complete homework etc)
+- Homework tasks are communicated clearly through the website, ‘Show my homework’ and the school website (expectations, deadlines, how to complete homework etc)

-- Homework is celebrated and rewarded through the school’s Vivo reward system
+- Homework is celebrated and rewarded through the school’s reward system

 - Members of staff are available to explain homework further if the learner requires – the learners are encouraged to independently ask in plenty of time of the deadline